-New for 2019! – Remote adventure ski touring in the High Caucasus, skiing in the shadow of Shkara, the highest mountain in Georgia.
+Remote adventure ski touring in the High Caucasus, skiing in the shadow of Shkhara, the highest mountain in Georgia.
 Our principal objective for the trip is to visit the ‘lost world’ village of Ushguli, exploring the surrounding mountains on ski.
-This remote and uniquely preserved Unesco World Heritage site is only accessible via a long 4WD journey.
+This remote and uniquely preserved Unesco World Heritage site is only accessible via a 4WD journey.
 The village is surrounded by fantastic ski terrain and a backdrop of the huge 5000m peaks of the Bezingi Wall.

 Skiing in Ushguli, Georgia

-Ushguli can only be accessed via a long and difficult 4WD journey, passing through deep gorges on narrow mountain tracks, so it’s a major adventure just getting there in winter.
+Ushguli is now becoming a classic touring destination, despite the fact that it can only be accessed via a 4WD journey, passing through deep gorges on narrow mountain tracks, so it’s a major adventure just getting there in winter.
 As a result of it’s location, the village has been uniquely preserved for over 1000 years, with iconic Svan Towers dotting the landscape and unpaved streets too narrow for vehicles.
 We stay at a local farm guesthouse in the heart of the village, enjoying authentic Svan meals, made from locally grown produce.
+It’s best to treat this part of the trip like a hut tour, as depending on temperatures and the current water supply, showers may sometimes be limited (ie in cold weather, things can freeze).

-The trip starts and ends with a days skiing near the town of Mestia, with main body of the trip being spent in Ushguli, using the village as a base to explore the surrounding mountains in a series of day tours.
-There is great skiing available in all directions – with excellent north facing powder bowls on one side, a lovely panorama summit right above the village and long spring snow tours up onto the flanks of Shkara (at 5193m, the highest mountain in Georgia) and the other 5000ers that make up the famous Bezingi Wall, which dominates the skyline at the head of the valley.
+The trip starts and ends with a days’ skiing near the town of Mestia, with main body of the trip being spent in Ushguli, using the village as a base to explore the surrounding mountains in a series of day tours.
+There is great skiing available in all directions – with excellent north facing powder bowls on one side, a lovely panorama summit right above the village and long spring snow tours up onto the flanks of Shkhara (at 5193m, the highest mountain in Georgia) and the other 5000ers that make up the famous Bezingi Wall, which dominates the skyline at the head of the valley.
+Although the village now sees regular visits by ski tourers, there is so much terrain that there are still plenty of fresh tracks for all.

 Georgia itself is also a culturally fascinating place to visit: it’s a Christian country with a passion for wine production (and enthusiastic consumption!) that has numerous incredibly well preserved 1000 year old monasteries, religious sites and other unique architecture – such as the famous Svan Towers that dominate towns and villages of the Svaneti region.
 We’ll have a chance to explore some of these cultural aspects of the country during our trip.
 It’s a westward looking nation that has come a long way since the end of the Soviet era and over the last 10 years, the infrastructure within Georgia has improved greatly; nowadays it’s one of the safest countries in the world to visit.
 Visas are not required by UK, EU, US, AUS and NZ citizens as well as those from 98 other nations.

 The trip starts at Luton Airport, where we meet up and fly to Kutaisi in Georgia.
-From Kutaisi the journey up to Mestia takes 5-6 hours where we break the journey and enjoy a days skiing, then it’s a further 4+hrs driving on narrow and difficult 4WD tracks to reach Ushguli.
+From Kutaisi the journey up to Mestia takes 5-6 hours where we break the journey and enjoy a days skiing, then it’s a further 2-3hrs driving on 4WD tracks to reach Ushguli.

-For the two days skiing in Mestia, we are picked up at the hotel by a 4WD vehicle in order to access the different ski venues.
-There are two small ski resorts in this area which offer good off piste skiing and lift assisted day touring, plus there are numerous good quality mid altitude day tours around Mestia.
+For the two days skiing in Mestia, we are picked up at our hotel and driven to the different ski venues.
+There are two small ski resorts in this area which offer good lift assisted day touring and off piste skiing, plus there are numerous good quality mid altitude day tours around Mestia.

 NB This trip travels on Thursday out/Sunday return, in order to make use of direct flights from London Luton to Kutaisi, the nearest international airport to the region.

 This is an advanced level trip.
 To take part you should be at Fitness Level 3-4 and Tech Level 3-4 (see our Fitness/Experience guidelines below).
-You need previous multiday touring experience in order to join this trip – ie be able to handle all off piste conditions whilst carrying a day sac, plus experience with ice axe and crampons is also needed.
+You need at least 3 weeks touring experience, including multi day hut tours and advanced level tours in order to join this trip.
+If you haven’t skied with us before, then a reference from a ski tour leader or guide will be required.
+You must be able to handle all off piste conditions whilst carrying a day sac, plus experience with ice axe and crampons is also needed.
 The trip includes 5-7 hour days with some steeper terrain, involving kick turns and the odd short boot track to reach summits.
 Typically we’ll be doing 1000-1500m of ascent a day, at up to 400m per hour ascent rate (skinning at altitude) – so you can expect to be skinning for 4-5 hours a day.
 Type of ascent: 90-100% skinning on this tour – approx. 9000m of skinning up, 10000m of skiing down.

-NB This is an adventurous tour, with some difficult off road driving and we need to be more self sufficient than on a typical ski touring trip to the Alps.
+NB This is an adventurous tour, with some tricky off road driving we need to be more self sufficient than on a typical ski touring trip to the Alps.
 The local mountain rescue team are well equipped and trained, but in the event of poor flying conditions, access could take longer than in western Europe, so we will be carrying a rescue sled for emergencies and we need to know that you are fit and experienced enough to deal with any unforseen difficulties, such as poor weather or snow conditions.
+Temperatures can sometimes be low in Ushguli, so a good down jacket is essential for evenings and things like showers may or may not be available, depending on temperatures and the current water supply (ie things can freeze!) – ie it’s best to think of this as a hut touring trip, rather than a valley based day touring week.

 Included in price